TheWriter2/GoldenPie-Console/README.md

 text.write:Prompts to write a text document with a name and text you specify(1000 Lines Maximum).\
 text.read:Prints line per line of a text document you specify.

+Python:

+runpython:Lets you execute a python command.

+Misc:

+help:Shows a short description of all commands.

 # Compatibility